Overview

 -

-Feel comfortable performing complex middle ear surgery, cochlear implants, airway reconstructions, cleft lip and palate repair, and resection of complex neck masses
+Feel comfortable performing advanced middle ear surgery, cochlear implants, open and endoscopic airway reconstructions, cleft lip and palate repair, surgical treatment of vascular malformations, extended sinonasal surgery, excision of complex head and neck tumors, and microtia/atresia surgery

 -